 The major wine regions are all clustered in the central valley surrounding the capital, Santiago.
 There are seven major viticultural regions, also known as viticultural zones or appellations.
 These regions are all valleys formed by rivers flowing across Chile from the Andes to the sea.

-Northernmost of the appellations, it is hot and generally arid, best suited to red wine production.
+Northern most of the major appellations, it is hot and generally arid, best suited to red wine production.
 A lot of quality Cabernet Sauvignon is produced.
-Aconcagua is home to the Errázuriz estate, one of my favorite producers, who make some very affordable, very good Cabernets and Chardonnays.
+Aconcagua is home to the Errázuriz estate, one of my favorite producers, who make some of very affordable, very good Cabernets and Chardonnays.

-One of the most important regions that has fueled Chile's wine renaissance of the last 10 years, Casablanca is a relatively cool and largely coastal region producing world-class Chardonnay and Sauvignon Blanc.
-This is the home of the Casa Lapostolle Cuvée Alexandre Chardonnay that has managed to garner 90 point plus scores from Wine Spectator for the last four years.
+One of the most important regions that has fueled Chile's wine renaissance of the last 20 years, Casablanca is a relatively cool and largely coastal region producing world class Chardonnay and Sauvignon Blanc.
+This is the home of the Casa Lapostolle.

 The Maipó region south of Santiago is one of Chile's most famous and oldest wine regions.
 It is also home to some of the largest and most important wineries in Chile, Concha y Toro and Santa Rita, as well as the country's oldest winery, Cousiño Macul.

 The largest and most diverse of the appellations, the Rapel Valley has a wide range of climatic conditions and soils.
 Carmen and Mont Gras are among the largest producers in the area.
 Rapel contains the sub-regions of Colchagua Valley and Cachapoal Valley.

 The Maule Valley is relatively undistinguished, it has a sub-region in the north called the Curicó region and another sub-regiona called Lontué.

 The most southerly of the wine producing regions, it produces a lot of jug wine but shows signs of development as Chile's large producers expand their production.